I was wondering if you could tell me what the cigarette with the lowest tar and nicotine is on the market or if there is one with no nicotine?

 A more recent, longer-term study had slightly dissimilar findings.
 Initially, all of the participants reported that they were uninterested in quitting.
 Those in the control group smoked regular cigarettes for 12 months.
 The experimental group smoked increasingly reduced-nicotine content cigarettes for the same 12 months.
 After the initial 12 months, both groups were instructed to smoke any cigarettes they wanted for one year.
 After a two year follow-up, the researchers found that participants in the experimental group were more likely to express interest in quitting than control group.
 Despite this observation, the experimental group did not experience a decrease in nicotine dependence and exposure levels to toxicants did not change.
 In fact, the researchers suspected that the participants in the experimental group actually supplemented their RNC cigarette use with regular cigarettes during the study period.

 Mr. Camel, it's unclear what your interest is in cigarettes with lower levels of tar and nicotine.
 But, if you're wanting to limit your exposure to these substances, the best way is to avoid cigarettes all together.
 If you or someone you know is looking to kick their cigarette butts to the curb, there's a wealth of resources available to help.
-To learn about what to expect while quitting and get some cessation tips, check out Smoking withdrawal symptoms and how to quit.
 You might also see whether your school, community, health insurance plan, or workplace offers support such as tobacco cessation counseling and nicotine replacement therapy — both are shown to be effective cessation strategies and are even more effective when used together.
 Smokefree.gov is another great national resource to help you find even more information and help locally.

 Here's hoping you have no more ifs, ands, or (cigarette) butts about this topic,Alice!